Austin Powers: The Spy Who Shagged Me (soundtrack): Singles

 The song "Beautiful Stranger" was performed by Madonna and released as the lead single on May 19, 1999.
 A music video accompanied the release, which was directed by Brett Ratner and featured Myers as Austin Powers alongside Madonna.
 The song was a critical and commercial success, topping numerous charts and received multiple accolades.
-A remix of the song was released as an extended play in all streaming outlets in May 2021.
+An extended play, including the previously released remixes of the song was released to all streaming outlets in May 2021.

 The second song from the album to be released was Lenny Kravitz's cover version of "American Woman", originally performed by the Canadian rock band the Guess Who.
 It was first issued on May 25, 1999, and then released as a part of the 1999 reissue of Kravitz's album 5.
 The cover reached the top 20 in Australia, Finland, Italy, New Zealand, and Spain, as well as number 26 in Canada and number 49 on the US Billboard Hot 100.
 Kravitz's version is slower and softer than the original, without the signature guitar solo; he later said to Randy Bachman that the reason why he skipped the lead guitar part was "I couldn't get the sound.
 I couldn't get the tone."
 The music video (directed by Paul Hunter) featured actress Heather Graham (who starred in The Spy Who Shagged Me); the original political themes of the song were largely replaced by sex appeal.
 In 1999, Kravitz and his band were joined by The Guess Who for a live performance of "American Woman" at the MuchMusic Video Awards.
 It was also used as the theme song of the Madusa monster truck in monster jam events.

 "Word Up!" was released as a single on June 28, 1999, after the album's release.
 It was performed by Mel B and produced by Timbaland.